Criminal Defense Practice

 Why Choose Us As Your Minnesota Sex Crimes Attorney For Your Case?

 If you have been charged with a sex crime, it is critical to seek experienced legal counsel as early as possible.
-A knowledgeable sex crime defense attorney can help defend your rights and prevent significant alterations to your life.

-At Sterle Law, we have extensive experience working as Minnesota sex crimes attorney on cases, which have resulted in the dismissal of charges, acquittals, and reduced sentences for many in the state.
-Given the sensitive nature of the cases, we handle the cases with compassion, ensuring understanding and support for our clients throughout the legal process.
-Through crafting vigorous defense strategies, we have established proven results in combatting charges.
+At Sterle Law Office, we have extensive experience working as Minnesota sex crimes attorney on cases, which have resulted in the dismissal of charges, acquittals, and reduced sentences for many in the state.

-The Impact of Sex Crimes
+The Impact Of Sex Crimes

 Potential repercussions include considerable jail or prison sentences; hefty fines, restitution, or other expenses; sex offender registration; and the potential loss of professional licenses and opportunities to work in certain industries.

-Sex Offender Registration Requirements in Minnesota
+Sex Offender Registration Requirements In Minnesota

-Should you be convicted of a sex crime in Minnesota, you must register as a sex offender.
-A sex offender registration is required even if you were originally charged with a sex crime and the conviction was reduced to a lesser charge.
+A sex offender registration is required even if you were originally charged, and the sex crime conviction was reduced to a lesser charge.
 If you do not register, extensions to your registration period or jail time may occur.

 There are three levels of sex offenders in Minnesota, which are determined by an offender’s risk level based on the following: